edwelker/website/content/posts/xslt-copy-copy-of.md

 <?xml version="1.0" encoding="UTF-8"??><stylesheet version="1.0" xmlns:xsl="http://www.w3.org/1999/XSL/Transform"><template match="/"><apply-templates></apply-templates></template><template match="@*|node()"><copy><apply-templates select="@*|node()"></apply-templates></copy></template></stylesheet>
 ```

 So how do we add the profit made from each item and remove the unnecessary information?
-We use the fact that our xsl:match=”@\*|node()” template has a very low priority.
+We use the fact that our xsl:match="@\*|node()" template has a very low priority.
 Determination of default XSLT priorities are an advanced topic I won’t go into right now, but feel free to [explore the topic](http://www.w3.org/TR/xslt#conflict) if [you are interested](http://www.dpawson.co.uk/xsl/sect2/N7654.html#d11689e235).
 Our template is essentially given a priority of -.5.
-Templates such as xsl:template match=”foo”, however, are given a default priority of 0.
-Because templates matching element names are higher priority, we can easily figure out how to remove the "author” and "conductor” elements, just declare templates without outputs!
+Templates such as xsl:template match="foo", however, are given a default priority of 0.
+Because templates matching element names are higher priority, we can easily figure out how to remove the "author" and "conductor" elements, just declare templates without outputs!

 ```
 <pre lang="xml">
 <template match="author"></template><template match="conductor"></template>
 ```

-We use the same technique to add an element to our "item” elements.
+We use the same technique to add an element to our "item" elements.
 First we use xsl:copy to copy the item node itself.
 Then we apply-templates to any attribute or children nodes found.
 When an author or conductor element is found, it will match our explicit rules and produce no output, therefore they will not be copied into our result.
-Finally, we create a new element named "profit” which will contain the difference between the sell-price and the cost.
+Finally, we create a new element named "profit" which will contain the difference between the sell-price and the cost.

 ```
 <pre lang="xml">